statsig-io/docs/docs/experiments-plus/monitor.md

 slug: /experiments-plus/monitor
 ---

+Once you turn on your experiment, you can monitor the health of your experiment and view the exposures for the control and variants groups.

+### Monitoring experiment health
 To monitor the status of your experiment,
  - Navigate to **Experiments+** in the left-hand navigation panel in the Statsig console
  - Select the experiment you want to monitor